weaviate/weaviate-io/developers/weaviate/client-libraries/experimental.md

 ## Python `Collections` client

-This page introduces our new Python client.
+Currently, we have a new Python client in an experimental phase.
 We are excited for you to try it out and provide feedback for us.
+This client is designed provide further developer support and improve usability with strong typing and a collection-focussed interaction.

+If you haven't read it, [check out our announcement blog here](/blog/collections-python-client-preview).

 :::note LIMITATIONS
-Please note that this is an early **pre-release** version, and is not yet ready for production use.
+Please note that this is an early **pre-release** version.
+It is not yet ready for production use, and not yet feature-complete.

-Currently, it is only compatible with locally spun up Weaviate instances.
+- It is only compatible with local Weaviate instances.
+- It implements:
+    - `CUD` operations (previously REST)
+    - `query` operations (previously GraphQL `Get`), including `Generative` and `GroupBy` operations.
+- It does not yet implement `aggregate` operations.

 :::

 #### Feedback